 | Ignition Trays

-A compact and highly customisable modular system used to hold multiple small technical components during firing.
+A compact and highly versatile modular system used to hold multiple small components during treatment.

 A low density, porous material which can be easily machined into complex shapes.

-Excellent electrical resistant properties and low dielectric loss, even at high temperatures.
+Excellent electrical resistance and low dielectric loss, even at high frequencies.